Flotomate/product_docs/source/patch-management/deployment-request.rst

                 :align: center
                 :alt: figure 85

-            b. **Downloading**: The Product Server is downloading the Patch.
+            b. **Downloading**: The Main Server is downloading the Patch.
 At this stage, you can cancel the process.

-            c. **Downloaded**: The Product Server has finished downloading the Patch.
+            c. **Downloaded**: The Main Server has finished downloading the Patch.

-            d. **Transferring**: The Product Server is transferring the Patch to the Shared Drive.
+            d. **Transferring**: The Main Server is transferring the Patch to the File Server.

-            e. **Available**: The Patch is available on the Shared Drive for deployment.
+            e. **Available**: The Patch is available on the File Server for deployment.

             f. **Cancelled**: A user cancelled the downloading process, or there was an error in downloading the Patch.
+This error also comes when the File Server is not setup.
                You can restart the download process using the **Retry** button.

       -  **Computers**: Here you can view all the associated Computers.
-Each computer has a **Deployment Status** button which opens a dialog box where you can view the installation statuses of each Patch.
+Each computer has a **Deploy Status** button which opens a dialog box where you can view the installation statuses of each Patch.
 Computer transitions through various statuses when installing a Patch.
 Some of the statuses reflect a stage, and some are conclusions.
 Altogether